How to Return Value if Cell is Blank (12 Ways)

 Read More: How to Apply Conditional Formatting in Excel If Another Cell Is Blank

-Method-10: Using SUMIF Function for Summing up Values Based On Blank Cells
+Method 10 – Using the SUMIF Function to Sum up Values Based on Blank Cells

-You can sum up the Sales value for the Items which have blank Delivery Dates (the items have not been delivered yet) by using the SUMIF function.
+Let’s sum up the Sales value for the Items that have a blank Delivery Date.

 Showing Blank Cells within Dataset

-➤ Type the following formula in the cell E12.
+• Put the following formula in cell E12:

 =SUMIF(D5:D11,"",E5:E11)